Research Experience for Undergraduates

 Eligibility

-2. Applicants must remain an undergraduate student in good standing and plan to complete an undergraduate degree program.
+1. Enrolled as an undergraduate student in good standing and plan to complete an undergraduate degree program at a U.S. college or university.

 Stipend